metius/videomania-2021/README.md

 ![](../main/screen.png)

-Videomania is a Mobile-First, fully response web application listing Movies and TV-Shows using the [TMDB](https://www.themoviedb.org) data
+Videomania is a Mobile-First, fully responsive web application, listing Movies and TV-Shows using the [TMDB](https://www.themoviedb.org) data

 ## Features
 * Different Lists for Categories